Hearthstone’s esports team has two secret weapons: a Halo vet and an Olympic aspirant

 Wyble: I think a lot of the things we’re doing this year, especially — if you look at mature sports — all sorts of traditional sports, non-esports — over time, they’re able to build an ecosystem that supports everything they’re doing.
 If you think of baseball, they have — it starts in tee-ball and little league and senior ball.
 Then, there’s college and a draft system and farm leagues, this whole infrastructure and ecosystem that supports this game millions of people love.
 This year, we draw inspiration from understanding that that sort of robust ecosystem is important to the health and sustainability of your esport.
 That’s why we’re building the Hearthstone masters system this year, which rewards top players for their continued success and will allow them to fly around the world and compete and do this professionally.
 Things like bringing teams in more formally and rewarding the top team each season.
 Doing everything we can to tell great stories about those players and help them elevate their own profiles.
 These are all examples of ecosystem building that might not be as — when we talk about it, it might not make the flashiest headline, but we’re really excited about that because it’s critical to the continued growth of Hearthstone esports and making sure — the things we’re setting up now, we want to still be doing this in 10 years or even longer.
 Every step we take now, we’re trying to set that up for the long haul.

-GamesBeat: Could esports groups set up training centers the way national teams have done for Olympic sports?
+GamesBeat: Could esports set up training centers the way national teams have done for Olympic sports?

 Wyble: It’s an interesting question.
 I think it’s dependent on the individual esport.
 Certainly team events, teams are able to really elevate their play in that sort of context.
 For Hearthstone, one of the interesting things is, our players already self-organize to do that in a lot of ways.
 They might not get together in person, but in leading up to this tournament, there were players that were on Skype calls 10 hours a day, practicing hour after hour with their groups of teammates, be that formal teammates on an esports team or just their practice group.
 I think a lot of our — it’s been interesting.
 I think our top players have all cracked that code, figured that out, and built that for themselves, which is great.